Qualified doctors Certified medications Online consultation with aftercare

 For example, oestrogen stimulates the production of the happiness hormone serotonin.
 Serotonin has a positive effect on mood and emotions, but also helps with digestion and sleep.
 When oestrogen levels drop, serotonin levels also fall, which contributes to increased irritability, anxiety and sadness.
 In short, it can make you overly emotional.

-Lack of sleep exasperates these feelings (less time for recovery = less tissue buildup and hormone production), just like stress and an unhealthy diet.
+Menopause is not the only cause of mood swings in women.
+Other factors can cause or exacerbate mood issues as well – for example, lack of sleep (less time for recovery = less tissue buildup and hormone production), stress and an unhealthy diet.

 Mood swings are sudden, dramatic changes (swings) in how you feel at a particular time (mood).
 In other words, when your mood does a 180 in a span of a few seconds, you’re experiencing a mood swing.
 Mood swings can make you feel like you're not in control of your emotions or can cause you to not feel like yourself.
 You can identify mood swings by: